Mootwar/fullStackWebAppProject/README.md

 # fullStackWebAppProject
-Just a test of what is capable in next,js and node.js
+Simple showcase app in next,js and node.js